This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Not one to let the unexpected deter me, we changed our plans entirely.
 One phone call later, a small fishing boat waited for us on Fremont Lake, the second largest in Wyoming.

 I’m not much of a fisher so I spend the afternoon enjoying the sunshine, alternating between reading my Kindle and scanning the shoreline while my husband cast behind me.
 His line whistled through the air until it hit the open water, the only noise for a dozen miles.

-Switching gears, we troll slowly, nothing biting along the way.
-My husband isn’t frustrated in the slightest.
+Switching gears, we trolled slowly, nothing biting along the way.
+My husband wasn’t frustrated in the slightest.
 “We’ve only just begun,” he tells me.
 Fishermen have more patience than I’ll ever have.
 While I prefer high-action sports, he thinks nothing of this moment of peace.

 Pinedale is the type of place I can envision staying awhile.
 This year’s day trip was far too short for an outdoor lover like me.
 Fishing and hiking are just the start: the region is ripe for off-roading, horseback riding, and wildlife watching.
 Somewhere on Skyline Drive, I’m sure, there’s even a perfect sunset spot.

 For the moment, though, I’m happy watching a family of ducks in a glassy cove, the gurgle of water under our aluminum boat.
 Here in Pinedale, with the sun shining and the sound of a reel next to me, it feels like the day is all mine.

 There’s a Hampton Inn and a Best Western right on the main drag, but if you can, stay on one of the two lakes.
 The Lakeside Lodge (on Fremont Lake) and Half Moon Lake Lodge (on Half Moon Lake) both have excellent reviews.